Territories of the United States on stamps: Eastern growth

 The Province of Carolina and its Carolina Charter reaching from Virginia on the north to Florida on the south coast to coast was commemorated on its 300th anniversary on a 5-cent stamp issued April 6, 1963.
-The Charter linked the colonies to the human rights of the Magna Carta.
+The Charter linked the colonies to the human rights of Magna Carta.

 Charlestown (Charleston) South Carolina settlement was commemorated on its 300th anniversary with a 6-cent stamp, on September 12, 1970.
 The city was named after King Charles II of England, as the first colonial city in South Carolina.

 Vermont celebrated its 1777 independence as the Vermont Republic with a 2-cent stamp on August 3, 1927.
 Not one of the original thirteen states, it became the fourteenth.
 The vignette depicts a Green Mountain Boy from the Battle of Bennington dressed in buckskin with a rifle.

 New Hampshire's founding was commemorated by a 3-cent stamp issued on June 21, 1955, celebrating the 150th anniversary of European discovery of "The Old Man of the Mountains" rock formation.
 The landmark setting is taken from Franconia Notch, NH, with the state motto, "Live Free or Die" below.

 Kentucky's first settlement 200th anniversary was commemorated with a 10-cent stamp on June 15, 1974.
 Fort Harrod was the first permanent settlement founded by James Harrod.
 The scene depicts two settler's wagons approaching the fort.

 Settlement of the Northwest Territory under the Ordinance of 1787 was celebrated on its 150th anniversary by a 3-cent stamp on July 15, 1938.
 The first permanent place was Marietta, Ohio.
 The Territory included Ohio, Indiana, Illinois, Michigan, Wisconsin, and part of Minnesota.
 The stamp features March Westward of the Nation, which stands in Marietta.

 The 3-cent Indiana Territory sesquicentennial commemorative postage stamp was issued on July 4, 1950.
 It features a portrait of William Henry Harrison, the first governor of Indiana Territory and later the 9th President of the US.
 Indiana's first Capitol building is pictured to the right.

 The San Agustín settlement was commemorated with a 5-cent stamp on the 400th anniversary issued August 28, 1965.
 It was the first continuous permanent European settlement in the new world.
 The stamp illustrates a Spanish explorer with Spain's royal banner in the background.